Public Hearing Procedures

 - Plan on introducing yourself, giving your name and address, and stating whether you are in favor or against the proposal.
 For example: "I’m John Doppler, my address is 101 Acoustic Way, Everett, WA, 98201 and I approve of this proposal for the following reasons..."
 If you are officially representing a group such as the Audubon Society, Chamber of Commerce, homeowner’s association or others, state that for the record as well.

-- To ensure that everyone who wants to testify is able to, the chair usually limits oral testimony to three minutes.
+- To ensure that everyone who wants to testify is able to, oral testimony is limited to three minutes for individuals and five minutes for an organization (ex.
+Non-profit, business association, government agency, municipality, etc).
 As a result, you should organize your comments so that the major points are clear and concise.
-You may want to make a statement such as "I agree with the previous speaker(s)," and then elaborate on any new or additional information you want to provide.
+You may want to make a statement such as "I agree with the previous speaker(s)," and then elaborate on any additional information.
 Another time saving measure is to mention that you represent others, and then ask everyone in your group to stand.

 - The Planning Commission understands that hearings about plans that could impact your property or way-of-life can be very emotional.
 However, a hearing should be a civil proceeding and it is inappropriate to cheer, boo, or applaud while a speaker has the floor.
-Citizens of Snohomish County won’t always agree on an issue, but can make an effort to respect the public hearing process where all viewpoints can be heard.
+People won’t always agree on an issue, but can make an effort to respect the public hearing process where all viewpoints can be heard.

 - All comments should be addressed to the chair.
 Questioning and arguing between individuals in the audience is not only inappropriate, it is a less than effective way to make a case to support your views on an issue.

-- Refrain from reading long documents that can just as easily be submitted in advance and made a part of the record.
+- Refrain from reading long documents that can be submitted in advance to become part of the record.
 Summarize your comments wherever possible and avoid repeating prior testimony.